The questions below have been asked by the local community during open days , one-on-one interviews, information sessions and meetings.

 How many jobs will you create?

-During the construction phase, approximately 200 jobs will be created.
-During mining operations, this number will move towards approximately 170 full time employees.
+During the construction phase, peak job numbers will be approximately 320.
+During mining operations, this number will move towards approximately 228 full time employees.
 In addition to every job created within the company, approximately two more jobs will be created through the use of local services and professional groups

 Will you employ local people?